 Does your family of a history of strokes?
 Are you worried about your risk level?
 Has someone in your family experienced a stroke?
 Are you overwhelmed with keeping track of their medications and nutritional requirements?
 Having an all-in-one app to help keep track of all these changes would help tremendously.
-Keep reading below to find out about the best stroke symptom activity log out there.
+Keep reading below to find out about the different assessments and scales such as the Stroke Impact Scale (SIS), the motor activity log (MAL), fatigue severity scale (FSS), SS-QOL, MFS, and even the ADL for stroke patients.

 - What is a Stroke?